RomaZykov/jetpack-compose-design-patterns/readme.md

 **Sample Scenario**

-Under normal circumstances, **Interpreter Design Pattern** is used more in _programming languages_, _SQL queries_, _Mathematical expressions_, _Game engines_, but since our current focus is **Flutter**, **Interpreter Design Pattern** is based on **Flutter Framework**.
+Under normal circumstances, **Interpreter Design Pattern** is used more in _programming languages_, _SQL queries_, _Mathematical expressions_, _Game engines_, but since our current focus is **Jetpack Compose**, **Interpreter Design Pattern** is based on **Jetpack Compose Framework**.
 We will try to use it.
 For our scenario, let's consider a mobile application that allows users to define customizable widget structures using a text-based language.
 Users can dynamically build their interfaces using a simple language that specifies specific widget types, features, and layouts.
 For example, a user may want to show text by typing something like `"Text: Deatsilence"` or they might want to show an image by typing `"Image: https://picsum.photos/200"`.

 First, we define an **Expression Interface** named **WidgetExpression**.
 We write a method signature called _interpret()_ in **WidgetExpression** that returns a Widget.
 This interface will be implemented by **Concrete Expression** classes.